aterstil23/particle-physics/README.md

 At the beginning i used an inverse square law for the attraction and repulsion of the particles and the particles just smashed into each other and repulled violent and exploding in every direction.
 Then i tweaked the power of the inverse law so it was less than 2 so that the rate of change of the attraction wouldn't change as much.
 And by accident i made the power of the inverse law of the repulsion smaller than 1 making the repulsion weaker, so it seemed to work out and assume a certain cohesion between two groups of particles. law.
+Also, i added an offeset for which when the distance between the particles in a same group is smaller than a certain value the repulsion kicks.
+The attraction will only occur when the particles are further than their initial distance (equilibrium distance).
+Initially the 2 groups of particles form a kind a disc.